goldentoaste/screenCap/README.md

 - Recycle bin capacity: set the number of recently closed images to keep in a 'recycling bin'.
 Click the 'Recycling bin' Button to open that menu, and click on any image to summon them back.

+- Opacity on Hover: set this to number to be the opacity percentage when mouse is hovering above an snapshot, so that any content underneath is visible.
+The default is 100%, so no changes to opactiy on hover.

 - Hotkey for screen capture: click the blank button and press a combination of keys of your choice to set a hotkey to do a screen capture.
 Click the 'Clear' button to rebind hotkey.

+- Pin button: click to toggle if the main menu is pinned on top.
+This might be useful in cases when users don't have a keyboard to do hotkeys with.

 ## For each snapshot: